aycabta/deviantart/README.md

 ```

 The OAuth consumer server writes access token to named pipe and terminates after you permit it on browser.
-Rake task takes access token via named pipe.
+Rake task takes authorization code via named pipe.
-The tests run with the access token.
+The tests run with it.

 ```bash
 --snip--